Overturn Rejection of AWW Recommendation

 In order to stop these trend, he called on the government to stop promising jobs to these thugs, saying they lack the professional and academic qualifications into these state agencies..

-Made up of 39 different civil society organizations forming the Coalition, Mr Thompson, indicated their resolve to putting pressure on government to respect the recommendation of the Short Commission in its entirety.
+Made up of 39 different civil society organizations forming the Coalition, Mr Thompson, indicated the resolve of his group to put pressure on the government to respect the recommendation of the Short Commission in its entirety.